Pronounciation: Os-tee-o-SPER-mum fru-ti-CO-sum

 Foliage/Texture: Alternate, narrow espathulate to oblanceolates succulent green leaves to 4 inches long, leaves with a few coarse serrations, succulent stems sometimes have a purple cast; medium texture.

-Flowers & Fruits: Trailing African daisy produces a carpet of purple and or white perfect ray flowers born on 6 inch stalks.
+Flowers & Fruits: Trailing African daisy produces a carpet of perfect ray flowers born on 6 inch stalks, multiple colors available.
 Fruit inconspicuous, but fertile.

-Seasonal Color: White and/or purple flowers in winter and early spring in Phoenix.
+Seasonal Color: White, yellow, orange and/or purple flowers in winter and early spring in Phoenix.
 In colder climates, can bloom during summer.

 Temperature: Tolerant to 25oF and struggles to survive in full sun in Phoenix during summer.
 Thus, it is often used in Phoenix as a cool season annual bedding plant.